-Advance tuition payments, or the equivalent value, is forfeited if complete withdrawal occurs on or before the September deadline, or the January deadline for January start students.
-For the refund/ withdrawal schedule, see the website at trentu.ca/financialservices/refund.php.
-Fees are assessed for the Fall term (September to December) and the Winter term (January to April).
+Advance tuition payments, or the equivalent value, is forfeited if complete withdrawal occurs on or before the September deadline, the January deadline for January start students or the Summer deadline.
+For the refund/withdrawal schedule, see the website at www.trentu.ca/studentfinances/tuition-fees/drops-withdrawals-refunds.
+Fees are assessed for the Fall term (September to December), the Winter term (January to April) and the Summer term (May to August).
 Refunds will be issued based on the date of withdrawal from the University and the refund date(s) associated with the term from which a withdrawal is processed.